-Dachshunds are small and energetic dogs that often can’t stand extreme heat.
-What better way to cool off than to go for a swim, right?
+Dachshunds are small and active dogs that often can’t stand extreme heat.
+So what better way to cool off than to go for a swim, right?
 No, not so fast.
-Before you let your Dachshund swim, there are things that all owners need to consider.
+Before you let your Dachshund swim, here’s some things that all owners need to consider.

-So that’s the short answer!
-Dachshunds can swim but there are many challenges for them.
-In this article i’ll be discussing how to safely introduce your Doxie to the water so that they can be less wary in and around open water!
+Most owners agree that Dachshunds can swim but there are many challenges for them.
+In this article i’ll be discussing the disadvantages for Dachshunds and how to safely introduce your dog to the water so that they can be less wary in open water!

-Dachshunds are not the best swimmers.
-But make no mistake – we’re not saying they’re completely incapable of swimming.
-It’s just that there are things that hold them back from being as efficient as a Poodle of Retriever while in water.
+Dachshunds aren’t the best swimmers.
+But don’t get it twisted – we’re not saying they’re incapable of it.
+It’s just that there are things that hold them back from being as efficient as a Poodle or Golden Retriever while in water.

 For starters, Dachshunds were bred for badger hunting.
 As a result, all of their physical traits have been tailored for this job.
 Badgers live on land and burrow beneath the soil.
 So, there’s really no purpose in breeding swimming-qualities into these dogs.

 That’s why many say that Doxies aren’t great in water.
 This breed did not really have to be in water (or anywhere close) when chasing badgers – so this characteristic wasn’t bred into them.
 But even so, a Dachshund can be trained to swim.

 1. A Dachshund’s short stubby legs make it hard to paddle

 Dachshunds are known for their short and stubby legs.
 This is called dwarfism in dogs, according to the National Institutes of Health.
 And as you can imagine, short legs are not the most ideal to help the dog propel through the water.